 Students are responsible for meeting all requirements of the educational program.
-Any student not earning a minimum grade point average of 1.5 at the end of the first semester will be liable for dismissal.
-The student whose GPA is 2.0 or lower at the end of the second semester is liable for dismissal.
-A student with a GPA of 1.0 or below during the first semester will be dismissed.
+Any student not earning a minimum grade point average of 1.5 at the conclusion of a semester will be liable for dismissal.

 Students dismissed from the institution may reapply the next academic year.
 Students may appeal academic dismissal.
 This procedure is found in the Student Handbook.